Make Sassy Bookmarks with Vintage Sewing Patterns

 Step 6: Add Ribbon

-An Alternative for the Back of Your Bookmarks
+An Alternative for the Bookmark Back

-I have difficulty keeping the backs of the bookmarks free from splotches of distress ink and patches of Mod Podge.
-Yes, I am a MESSY crafter!
+I have difficulty keeping the backs of the bookmarks free from splotches of distress ink and patches of Mod Podge because, yes, I am a MESSY crafter!
+The aging spray pretty much covers all the mess up.

 I think I almost like these best!
 Which do you prefer?
 Do you have any vintage patterns in your craft stash that you can use to try out this project?